adithya15-adi/JAVA-daily-study-log/README.md

 I'm documenting everything I learn every day as I prepare to become a **Software Development Engineer (SDE)**.

 This repository contains my daily Java notes, programs, practice problems, and progress.
-My goal is to stay consistent, strengthen my programming skills, and build a solid foundation for Data Structures & Algorithms (DSA), Full Stack Development, and Software Engineering.
+My goal is to stay consistent, strengthen my programming skills, and build a solid foundation for **Data Structures & Algorithms (DSA)**, **Full Stack Development**, and **Software Engineering**.

 ---